 You might be started working with the phpMyAdmin just a few days back by setting up the username and password.
-Then at one point of them, you feel like you want to change the root password in phpMyAdmin and you don’t know how to do it.
+Then at one point in time, you feel like you want to change the root password in phpMyAdmin and you don’t know how to do it.

 Don’t worry, we are here to help you.
 Just read this article and understand how to change the root password in phpMyAdmin.